 He is married with two children and "Sam the Wonder Dog."

-Emmy Award-winning Joe Little is an MMJ with 10News, the ABC affiliate in San Diego, CA. He’s a proud Multimedia Journalist and travels the country with his Garden Gnome to teach professionals and students his MMJ strategy and how to maximize their time “on camera”.
+Joe Little is a television news reporter and the Director of Storytelling at NBC7 in San Diego, CA. He’s a proud Multimedia Journalist and often travels the country with his Garden Gnome teaching his strategies for better storytelling, on camera performances and time management.

 Joe's mantra: "If your ship doesn't come in, swim out to it."

 It has served him well since 1999 as he zigzagged across the country as a television news reporter and anchor with stops in Hagerstown, Maryland; Johnstown, Pennsylvania; San Diego and Carlsbad, California.
-Joe is often called upon to speak about the transitioning industry for universities and professional groups.
-He has also advised international journalists on ways to streamline their news gathering operations.
-Joe joined the NPPA faculty at the News Video Workshop in Norman, Oklahoma in 2013.
+Joe has taught journalists and students from around the world how to improve their visual storytelling.
+He joined the faculty at the NPPA News Video Workshop in Norman, Oklahoma in 2013.
+Coincidentally, that was also the last year Joe used a stick mic.

 It was nearly 3 decades ago that I first walked into a television station as an employee.
 It was a time just after film cameras, and a time of new video cameras and video tape.
 That was in Pueblo Colorado.
 I remember my first camera, it was a TK 76, and a 3/4 inch over the shoulder tape player/recorder.
 Those were the good ole days, tape editing, one live shot a day, and local news meant, news down the street.
 Now it's a new time, digital tape, HD cameras, and tape less cameras.